chinapedia/wikipedia.abstract.en/Page/Neolithic.md

 Shelter and sedentism

-Neolithic_house.JPG, Bosnia and Herzegovina]]
+, Bosnia and Herzegovina]]

 The shelter of the early people changed dramatically from the Upper Paleolithic to the Neolithic era.
 In the Paleolithic, people did not normally live in permanent constructions.
 In the Neolithic, mud brick houses started appearing that were coated with plaster.[61]
 The growth of agriculture made permanent houses possible.
 Doorways were made on the roof, with ladders positioned both on the inside and outside of the houses.[62]
 The roof was supported by beams from the inside.
 The rough ground was covered by platforms, mats, and skins on which residents slept.[63]
 Stilt-houses settlements were common in the Alpine and Pianura Padana (Terramare) region.[64]
 Remains have been found at the Ljubljana Marshes in Slovenia and at the Mondsee and Attersee lakes in Upper Austria, for example.

 Agriculture

-CucuteniAgriculture.JPG deer antler plough]] HMB_Essen_und_Kochgerät_Jungsteinzeit.jpgs, charred bread, grains and small apples, a clay cooking pot, and containers made of antlers and wood]]
+deer antler plough]] s, charred bread, grains and small apples, a clay cooking pot, and containers made of antlers and wood]]

 A significant and far-reaching shift in human subsistence and lifestyle was to be brought about in areas where crop farming and cultivation were first developed: the previous reliance on an essentially nomadic hunter-gatherer subsistence technique or pastoral transhumance was at first supplemented, and then increasingly replaced by, a reliance upon the foods produced from cultivated lands.
 These developments are also believed to have greatly encouraged the growth of settlements, since it may be supposed that the increased need to spend more time and labor in tending crop fields required more localized dwellings.
 This trend would continue into the Bronze Age, eventually giving rise to permanently settled farming towns, and later cities and states whose larger populations could be sustained by the increased productivity from cultivated lands.